thijmennijdam/Othello-GPT-FeatInterp/blogpost.md

 The [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) library is used to train the Othello-GPT model, while the SAEs were trained using [SAELens](https://github.com/jbloomAus/SAELens).
 SAELens provides a complete training pipeline compatible with models from the TransformerLens library.
 A notable challenge is the incompatibility of SAELens with locally trained models from TransformerLens, as it only supports official TransformerLens models available on HuggingFace.
 To enable the use of custom models, several modifications were made to the respective libraries, as documented in this [file](https://github.com/thijmennijdam/Othello-GPT-FeatInterp/blob/main/changes.md).
 To cache SAE activations efficiently after training, code from the [sae_vis](https://github.com/callummcdougall/sae_vis) library has been adopted.

 The dataset used for this research, comprising 23.5 million synthetic Othello games, is publicly [available](https://huggingface.co/datasets/taufeeque/othellogpt) on HuggingFace.
+It is important to note that in some games, when no legal move is possible, the sequence is padded.

 ## Othello-GPT
 To achieve a balance between realistic architecture and research efficiency, a model configuration is selected with a residual stream dimension of 128 and 6 layers, mirroring the setup used by He et al. (2024) [[1]](#1).
 The model is trained on 1 million games (59 million tokens/moves) over 5 epochs, achieving a top-1 accuracy of 98.15% in predicting legal moves.
 Although an accuracy of 99.9% should be attainable with this architectural configuration, as suggested by Hazineh et al. [[3]](#3), achieving such a result would likely require training the model on many more samples (e.g., 10 to 20 times longer) or conducting a grid search on various hyperparameters.
 Given the constraints on computational resources and time, further optimization was not deemed worthwhile.